 - Be aware of your surroundings.
 Lakes, rivers and streams are natural environments.
-Watch for sudden drop offs, changing bottoms and potential for unseen limbs, rocks, and other objects.
+Watch for sudden drop offs, changing bottoms and potentially unseen limbs, rocks, and other objects.

 - Stay hydrated.
-Summer heat can contribute to dehydration, even when you are swimming.
-Take frequent breaks, wear sunscreen, drink plenty of water and avoid alcohol.
+Take breaks, wear sunscreen, drink water and avoid alcohol.

 - Never swim alone.
-Even the most experienced swimmers can tire or get muscle cramps, so having a buddy can be helpful.
+Even experienced swimmers can get tired or experience muscle cramps.
+Having a buddy helps.

-- Assess your skills and don't take chances.
-Know your swimming skills and don't rely on flotation devices.
-If you don't know how to swim, do not get in the water, even with a raft or other flotation device.
+- Assess your skills.
+Avoid taking chances.
+If you do not know how to swim, stay out of the water, even with a raft or another flotation device.

-- Swim in designated swimming areas.
-Park staff members have made careful decisions about the safest and best places for swimming.
-Please swim only in designated swimming areas.
+- Swim only in designated areas.
+Park leaders make careful decisions about the safest and best places to swim.

 - Water can look calm on the surface, but be aware of currents under the surface.
-Whether you're swimming in a lake, river or ocean, underwater currents exist and can put you in danger.
-If you find yourself in a current, do not swim against it.
-Instead, swim with it until conditions are calm enough for you to swim to safety.
+In a lake, river or ocean, underwater currents can put you in danger.
+If you are caught in a current, swim with it until conditions are calm enough for you to reach safety.

 On the River

-- Be aware of changing river conditions.
+- Be aware of changing conditions.
 Swift currents from flash flooding can happen in an instant.
-If you notice the water rising, turning muddy or changing, leave the area immediately.
+If you notice water rising, turning muddy or changing, leave immediately.

-Wind, tide and currents all contribute to water's conditions.
-If you have questions or concerns about swimming conditions, ask park staff.
+Wind, tide and currents can contribute to water conditions.
+If you have questions or concerns about water safety, please ask park staff.